fare/asdf/README.md

         * [asdf-tools.bat](tools/asdf-tools.bat) -- a Windows batch file to run the above.
         * [asdf-tools.asd](tools/asdf-tools.asd) -- system definition for asdf-tools
         * `*.lisp` -- the source code for the `asdf-tools` system, except for the few files below.
-    * also a couple scripts to help ASDF users:
+    * Also a couple scripts to help ASDF users:
         * [load-asdf.lisp](tools/load-asdf.lisp) -- a working example script to load, configure and use ASDF in a self-contained project
         * [install-asdf.lisp](install-asdf.lisp) -- replace and update an implementation's ASDF
         * [cl-source-registry-cache.lisp](cl-source-registry-cache.lisp) -- update a cache for the source-registry as a standalone script.